eonist/eonist.github.io/_posts/2018-12-17-Programmatic-autolayout.md

     square.centerYAnchor.constraint(equalTo: self.view.centerYAnchor),
 ])
 ```
-Addendum:
+### Addendum:
 - Anchor style is the preferred method over NSLayoutConstraint Style, however it is only available from iOS 9, so if you are supporting iOS 8 then you should still use NSLayoutConstraint Style.
-- Anchor style has these types of anchors: `topAnchor,bottomAnchor,leadingAnchor,trailingAnchor,widthAnchor,heightAnchor`
+- Anchor style has these types of anchors: `topAnchor, bottomAnchor, leadingAnchor, trailingAnchor, widthAnchor, heightAnchor`
 - Conceptually speaking: The NSLayoutAnchor class is a factory class for creating NSLayoutConstraint objects using a fluent API.
 Use these constraints to programatically define your layout using Auto Layout.

 ### Pinning to edges: (Using older Constraint syntax)
 ```swift
 let newView =UILabel()
     self.view.addSubview(newView)